 Additionally, jailbreaking your device requires you to run an older version of iOS which leaves your device with outdated security patches.
 Jailbreaking also grants root-level access to your file system which is another weak link in your device’s security that could be exploited.

 Thus the risks of jailbreaking for Split Screen outweigh its benefits which is why it is not a recommended solution at this point.
+If you still would like to jailbreak your device, we recommend you use the guide offered by r/jailbreak at this link.

 We hope this post helped you get familiar with the lack of Split Screen on iOS 16.
 If you have any more questions, feel free to drop them in the comments section below.